zongqiooi/CS50/README.md

 <img src="https://user-images.githubusercontent.com/95561298/178139025-4b98da6e-e2bc-4b92-9660-f7cc49a3e08e.png" height="400" width="550">

 ## Link
-Visit this Scratch link to play the game!: https://scratch.mit.edu/projects/711721445/
+Visit this Scratch link to play the game! https://scratch.mit.edu/projects/711721445/

 # Week 1: C (Credit)
 Credit is a program that is created for CS50 Problem Set 1.
 The program is used to check the types of credit cards and it is created by using C. The users will be prompted to enter a credit card number in integers.
 After that, the program will be classified whether the credit card number is AMEX (American Express), MASTERCARD, VISA, or INVALID.
 The validity of the Visa card is checked by using Luhn's Algorithm.